 Is NFC dangerous?
 Should NFC be on or off?

 The only major downside of this technology is that it does not provide any security or protection outside the fact that communication can be done only within a very close range (of a few inches or centimeters).
-NFC is vulnerable to all kinds of attacks, from eavesdropping to data modification.
-A complete list of vulnerabilities was documented on Wikipedia: NFC Vulnerabilities.
-So, while NFC is not dangerous by itself, we do recommend you to keep it off and only enable NFC when you need it.
+NFC is vulnerable to various attacks, from eavesdropping to data modification.
+A list of vulnerabilities was documented on Wikipedia: NFC Security.
+So, while NFC is not dangerous by itself, it may be wise to keep it off and only enable NFC when you need it.

 Do I have NFC on my Android smartphone?

-Not all Android smartphones have NFC available, at least not the cheaper models.
+Not all Android smartphones have NFC available; not the cheaper models, at least.
 To tell whether you have NFC on your Android smartphone, first open the Settings.
 Then, use the search field to look for NFC.
-It is usually found in the Wireless & networks category (or the Connections category on Samsung Galaxy smartphones), somewhere beneath Bluetooth, or in a More connections section.
+It's usually found in the Connected devices in stock Android or the Connections category on Samsung Galaxy smartphones.
+Depending on your phone’s manufacturer, you might also find it somewhere under Wi-Fi, Bluetooth, or in a More Connections section.
 If you get a search result named NFC, then you have NFC on your smartphone.
-Tap on the NFC search result and, on the next screen, turn the NFC switch on to enable it.
+And if you want to turn it on, it’s enough to tap the NFC switch.

 Do I have NFC on my iPhone?